hitchtest/hitch/docs/glossary/ready.rst

 Ready
 =====

-A :doc:`service` in Saddle can be said to be ready when:
+A :doc:`service` in Hitch can be said to be ready when:

 * The :doc:`setup` method completes without errors.
 * The process has started.